CyberBoyAyush/plnr/README.md

-# ContextEngine
+# plnr - Plan Before Implementation

-AI-powered planning layer for coding agents like Claude Code and Cursor.
+> AI-powered planning tool for your codebase

-## What is ContextEngine?
+## What is plnr?

-ContextEngine analyzes your codebase, understands its structure, and generates detailed implementation plans for new features or changes.
+plnr analyzes your codebase, understands its structure, and generates detailed implementation plans for new features or changes.
 It's designed to work seamlessly with AI coding assistants by providing them with rich context and structured plans.

+**Plan before implementation** - Make better decisions with AI-powered planning.

 ## Features